Land Use Reform

 There are likely many types of policy changes that could reduce the harm caused by excessively restrictive local land use regulations.
 A few that have been mentioned to us include:

-• Local governments could change the process by which they decide how to regulate land use.
-For example, they could adopt a “zoning budget” targeting an overall level of housing growth, so that restrictions in one area would have to be balanced by expansions elsewhere.10 This would help align incentives of advocates for individual projects to support greater overall growth.
+- Local governments could change the process by which they decide how to regulate land use.
+For example, they could adopt a “zoning budget” targeting an overall level of housing growth, so that restrictions in one area would have to be balanced by expansions elsewhere.[10]“Professor Schleicher proposed several political mechanisms to improve the effectiveness of the zoning process: Municipal governments, rather than housing developers, could offer financial compensation to people adversely affected by new development, out of tax revenues from new development.
+The … Continue reading This would help align incentives of advocates for individual projects to support greater overall growth.

 We don’t have a strong sense of which of these policies might be most helpful in addressing the problem.